emmamarichal/FinlandicaHeadline/README.md

 Its strong and compressed forms reflect the Finnish spirit of sisu.
 Ink traps shaped like rough axe cuts improve clarity at small sizes while adding character at display scale.

 Finlandica Headline supports modern Latin-based writing systems and most contemporary Cyrillic scripts.
-Some historical Cyrillic characters are included for compatibility
+Some historical Cyrillic characters are included for compatibility.

 ## Authors